mrzaizai2k/stock_price_4_fun/README.md

 ## Warning Price

-   The bot can also warning you about the stock in watchlist in times that you have set in  `config/config.yaml`
+   The bot can also warning you about the stock in watchlist in times that you have set in  `config/config.yaml`.
+The time would be in format `HH:MM`.
+Note: '06:50' not '6:50'

 1. **`warning_macd` Function:**
    - **Purpose:** This function generates warnings based on MACD (Moving Average Convergence Divergence) analysis for stocks in the provided watchlist.